javiertoledo/bootstrap-rating-input/README.md

 ## Ok, enough talking, tell me how this thing works!

+If you're using bower to manage your frontend dependencies you can install this plugin by just issuing this command:

+    bower install bootstrap-rating-input --save

-Download `bootstrap-rating-input.min.js` and put it wherever you usually put JavaScripts in your project.
-Include it on pages where you want to have forms with ratings:
+Else you can just download `build/bootstrap-rating-input.min.js`, put it wherever you usually put JavaScripts in your project and include it on pages where you want to have forms with ratings:

     <script src="path/to/javascripts/bootstrap-rating-input.min.js" type="text/javascript"></script>